dotnet/dotNext/docs/features/metaprogramming/loop.md

 Loops
 ====
 Metaprogramming library provides construction of `for`, `foreach` and `while` loops.
-The scope object available inside of builder block of code provides two special parameterless methods for continuation and abortion of loop execution: `Continue()` and `Break()`.
-The same methods are available from any other scope object with one exception: these methods have single parameter receiving scope object of the loop to be aborted or continued.
-This feature allows to leave outer loop from inner loop.
+The lexical scope constructor may have optional parameter of type [LoopContext](../../api/DotNext.Metaprogramming.LoopContext.yml) that can be used to leave outer loop from inner loop.
 There is no equivalent instruction in C# except unconditional control transfer using `goto`.

+`Continue()` or `Break()` methods from [CodeGenerator](../../api/DotNext.Metaprogramming.CodeGenerator.yml) are used to pass the control to the next iteration or out of scope respectively.

 # foreach Loop
 `foreach` statement may accept any expression of type implementing `System.Collections.IEnumerable` or `System.Collections.Generic.IEnumerable<T>` interface, or having public instance parameterless method `GetEnumerator()` which return type has the public instance property `Current` and public instance parameterless method `MoveNext()`.